Carleslc/Readteractive/README.md

 - [**Python 3**](https://www.python.org/downloads/): Needed to process structure and build Markdown files used to generate your book.
 - **Make**: Needed to bundle commands and generate your books in any format.
-    - Linux: `sudo apt-get install build-essential`
+    - Linux: `apt-get install build-essential`
     - Mac OS:
         - (Xcode Utils) `xcode-select --install`
         - Or, using [Homebrew](https://brew.sh): `brew install make`